Retired Quebecer found slain at his residence in Mexico | CBC News

 Daniel Lavoie, 62, once served as an honorary consul in Mexico

-Mexican officials say a retiree from Quebec has been found slain at his residence in Cancun.
+A retiree from Quebec has been found slain at his residence in Cancun, Mexican officials say.

-The attorney general's office for the Mexican state Quintana Roo said Sunday that 62-year-old Daniel Lavoie had been killed "with violence.''
+Daniel Lavoie, 62, was killed "with violence,'' the attorney general's office for the Mexican state Quintana Roo said Sunday.

 Lavoie once served as an honorary consul in Mexico.